‘Pizzagate’ video posted to YouTube account of alleged arsonist's parents hour before fire

 Breaking News Emails

-Federal prosecutors charged Ryan Jaselskis, a 22-year-old health and wellness coach from Charlotte, N.C., on Wednesday, alleging he attempted to burn down Comet Ping Pong, the pizza restaurant allegedly at the center of an internet conspiracy theory that falsely claims a sex ring run by celebrities and prominent Democrats is based out of its nonexistent basement.
+Federal prosecutors charged Ryan Jaselskis, 22, a health and wellness coach in California, on Wednesday with trying to burn down Comet Ping Pong, the restaurant at the center of an internet conspiracy theory that falsely claims a sex ring run by celebrities and prominent Democrats is based out of its nonexistent basement.

 A video posted to Jaselskis’ parents’ YouTube account the night of the fire seems to provide a possible link between the alleged arson and the disturbing conspiracy theory that became popular among a fringe group of Trump supporters during the 2016 election, and inspired a shooting in the restaurant that same year.